 Sons of the American Legion Squadron 176

-SAL members include males of all ages whose parents or grandparents served in the U.S. military and were eligible for American Legion membership.
-Members of the SAL are members of the Legion Family.
+Founded in 1932, Sons of The American Legion (S.A.L.) exists to honor the service and sacrifice of Legionnaires.
+S.A.L. members include males of all ages whose parents or grandparents served in the U.S. military and were eligible for American Legion membership.
+Members of The American Legion, American Legion Auxiliary, American Legion Riders and Sons of The American Legion comprise the Legion family, which has a combined membership of nearly 4.2 million.

 Although Sons has its own membership, the organization is not a separate entity.
 Rather, S.A.L. is a program of The American Legion.
 Many Legionnaires hold dual membership in S.A.L.

 The Sons organization is divided into detachments at the state level and squadrons at the local level.
 A squadron pairs with a local American Legion post; a squadron’s charter is contingent upon its parent post’s charter.
 However, squadrons can determine the extent of their services to the community, state and nation.
 They are permitted flexibility in planning programs and activities to meet their needs, but must remember S.A.L.’s mission: to strengthen the four pillars of The American Legion.
 Therefore, squadrons’ campaigns place an emphasis on preserving American traditions and values, improving the quality of life for our nation’s children, caring for veterans and their families, and teaching the fundamentals of good citizenship.